 Is it stronger to be ‘in touch’ with one’s emotions or to be able to control them?

-Following her divine ‘call’ Margery Kempe (born c.1373) begins to experience strengthuncontrollable fits of crying.
+Following her divine ‘call’ Margery Kempe (born c.1373) begins to experience uncontrollable fits of crying.
 The extravagance of her piety expressed in these noisy outbursts variously bemuse, impress, or annoy everyone she meets.
 Crowds gather to hear her, others want her to shut up.
 She both follows and competes with St Bride.
 Apparently Jesus comes to her in a vision tells her ‘Bridget never saw me the way you do’…

 The most mundane sights bring forth Margery’s tears – baby boys and handsome young men among other things.
 She makes friends and enemies in equal measure and relishes the hostility of the latter as evidence of her martyrdom.
 In her autobiography The Book of Margery Kempe we hear nothing of her fourteen children and she appears to see her husband as a nuisance rather than a companion.